g-k/circle-editor/README.md

   * show candidate there too?
   * from mouse dragend position?
 * resize svg on window resize?
-* rename candidte to proper UI thing
 * multiple orbiters per circle (or draw two circles?)
+* allow arbitrary orbits (use svg paths and animate along path?)
+* cleaner with d3 svg.line.radial?
+* rename candidate to proper UI thing

 Bugs:

-* resuming starts from a different time
+* resuming starts from a different time (keep track of paused elapsed time too and subtract it? run separate timer when paused and switch back?)
-* undo/redo connections
+* mouseend when dragging over something outside the canvas?
+* debounce resize event if it proves annoying and eats CPU